-1. On Google Chrome, enable the option “Experimental Web Platform features ” (see figure).
+1. [for outdated Google Chrome] On Google Chrome, enable the option “Experimental Web Platform features ” (see figure).
 To enable the option, go to the URL: chrome://flags and activate the web platform features.
 This option will allow Google Chrome to directly access the USB devices connected to the serial port, without the need of additional softwares.
 This action must be done only once.

 3. On the target device box, select “Raspberry Pi Pico”

 4b.
 Select the USB port your Raspberry Pi Pico is connected to